bovinehero/hunt-showdown/README.md

 This means auto-fill background-color, background-image, and color cannot be set reliabily without the inclusion of Javascript.

+# Technologies Used

+Built in CSS and HTML, hosted on github pages, DNS service provided by Google DNS

 # Credits

 Special thanks for folks